 4 – Planter

 If that old tree you cut down still has a stump in a prominent place in the garden why not leave it there and turn the stump its self into a planter!
-It does require a fair bit of work, but there is a making guide to be found by clicking on the image.
+It does require a fair bit of work but it seems worth it.

 3 – Playhouse